marcelo-thoughtworks/backstage/plugins/jenkins/api-report.md

   variant?: InfoCardVariants | undefined;
 }) => JSX.Element;

+// Warning: (ae-missing-release-tag) "isJenkinsAvailable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const isJenkinsAvailable: (entity: Entity) => boolean;
 export { isJenkinsAvailable };
 export { isJenkinsAvailable as isPluginApplicableToEntity };

+// Warning: (ae-missing-release-tag) "JENKINS_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const JENKINS_ANNOTATION = 'jenkins.io/github-folder';

+// Warning: (ae-missing-release-tag) "JenkinsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class JenkinsApi {
-  constructor(options: Options);
+  // Warning: (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts constructor(options: Options);
   // (undocumented)
   extractJobDetailsFromBuildName(